Mechanical and Aerospace Engineering

 College of Engineering

-Engineering and Computer Sciences Building (ECS) - 635
+Department Office: Engineering & Computer Sciences Building (ECS) - 635

-Hsun Hu Chen, Hsin-Piao Chen, Mihir K. Das, Simon deSoto (Emeritus), Ramin Esfandiari, Karl-Heinrich Grote, Hamid Hefazi, Min-Ten Jahn, Emanuel Jarasunas (Emeritus), Ernest R. Mijares (Emeritus), Ortwin Ohtmer, Leonardo Pérez y Pérez, Hamid R. Rahai, Thomas Robinson (Emeritus), Reza Toossi, Jalal Torabzadeh, Hung V. Vu, Parviz Yavari, Hsien-Yang Yeh
+Faculty: Eric G. Besnard, Hsun Hu Chen, Hsin-Piao Chen, Mihir K. Das, Ramin Esfandiari, Karl-Heinrich Grote, Hamid Hefazi, Min-Ten Jahn, Bei Lu, Ernest R. Mijares (Emeritus), Ortwin Ohtmer, Leonardo Pérez y Pérez, Hamid R. Rahai, Thomas Robinson (Emeritus), Reza Toossi, Jalal Torabzadeh, Hung V. Vu, Parviz Yavari, Hsien-Yang Yeh

 Students desiring detailed information should contact the department for referral to one of the faculty advisors.